 Positional tracking is better and more accurate than inside-out tracking, but it has some downsides.
 You need to set up a permanent VR space using the base stations and have that set up again whenever you want to move somewhere new.

-Compared to the PC VR experience of the Oculus Quest 2, where you can take your computer anywhere, plug in the Quest 2 and be in business in seconds, and you can see why inside-out tracking may be more popular, even if less accurate.
+Compared to the PC VR experience of the Meta Quest 2, where you can take your computer anywhere, plug in the Quest 2 and be in business in seconds, you can see why inside-out tracking may be more popular, even if less accurate.

 The Valve Index is the SteamVR gold standard and offers a VR experience that’s nearly as good as it gets on PC.